Diagnosis

 What you can do in the meantime

-Certain conditions and activities can trigger seizures, so it may be helpful to:
+Certain conditions and activities can trigger seizures, so it may be helpful if you:

-Also, it's important to start keeping a log of your seizures before you visit your doctor.
+Also, it's important to keep a log of your seizures before your appointment.